Skip to content

 A common source of issues in many systems from the eighties, the 4067 'traffic cop' multiplexer

-A common source of issues in many systems from the eighties, the 4067 'traffic cop' multiplexer.
+Decades later and a common source of issues in many systems from the eighties; the 4067 'traffic cop' multiplexer.

 So back to the Simmons SDS9 repair...